Wednesday, December 28, 2011

 Missed Opportunity

-INC (In the Name of Christ), an emergency shelter in Ludington Michigan.
+This chalk painting was done by a volunteer chaplain at Hospitality INC (In the Name of Christ), an emergency shelter in Ludington Michigan. |

 We trust in Jesus because no matter how good we are at living this earthly life, it will never be good enough to earn eternal life.
 We have to get to the end of our ego's.
 We have to get to the end who we are and who we think we are and trust in Jesus.
 Believing in Jesus also means that we believe what he said and believe what he believed.